 To Sign Up

 We like to keep field trips to a maximum of 40 students, however if you have a larger class or are interested in attending with another class please email the Education Coordinator.
 All field trips are two hours long and are available Monday through Friday.
 The cost is $280 per field trip, but a limited number of scholarships may be available for Title 1 schools.
-Email the Education Coordinator to be added to the scholarship waiting list.
+Email the Education Coordinator to inquire about scholarship availability.

 If you are interested in booking a field trip, please follow these simple steps: